 We have adopted certain policies that are designed to eliminate or minimize certain potential conflicts of interest, including a policy for the review, approval or ratification of any material related party transaction, which is any transaction or series of transactions in which we or any of our subsidiaries are to be a participant, the amount involved exceeds \$120,000, and a "related person" (as defined under SEC rules) has a direct or indirect material interest.
 This policy provides that the audit committee of our board of trustees will review the relevant facts and circumstances of each related party transaction, including whether the transaction is on terms comparable to those that could be obtained in arm's-length dealings with an unrelated third party.
 Based on its consideration of all of the relevant facts and circumstances, the audit committee will decide whether or not to approve such transaction.
 If we become aware of an existing related party transaction that has not been pre-approved under this policy, the transaction will be referred to the audit committee, which will evaluate all options available, including ratification, revision or termination of such transaction.
 This policy also requires any trustee who may be interested in a related party transaction to recuse himself or herself from any consideration of such related party transaction.
-Further, we have adopted a code of business conduct and ethics that prohibits conflicts of interest between us, on the one hand, and our employees, officers and trustees, on the other hand, unless such transactions are approved by a majority of our disinterested trustees or otherwise comply with our related party transaction policy.
+Further, we have adopted a code of business conduct and ethics that prohibits conflicts of interest between us, on the one hand, and our employees, officers and trustees, on the other hand, unless such transaction policy.
 In addition, our board of trustees is subject to certain provisions of Maryland law that are designed to eliminate or minimize conflicts.
-However, we cannot assure you that these policies or provisions of law will always be successful in eliminating the influence of such conflicts.
-If such policies or provisions of law are not succe
+However, we cannot assure you that these policies or provisions of law will always be successful decisions could be made that are not in the best interests of our shareholders.